iakovosl/Android-local-db/README.md

-Android-local-db
+Contacts Phone Book
 ===

-A simple Android local database application
+A simple Android local database application.
+The project is a contact list in Android studio powered by the SQlite database.

 Configuration
 =